RoseMaster3000/fightorflight-aggro/README.md

 ## Known Issues
 - Damage of moves that needs the stat like electro ball can't be calculated properly.(I don't know how to find a proper way to calculate the damage if this move is used to attack a non-Pokemon mob,so I won't fix it until I figure out a way.Sorry about that.)
 - The explosion damage calculation might not follow the damage categories.
+### Known issues for 1.21.1 version(not released yet)
+- I'm not sure why the battle does not start when using the key bind I added.
 ## How to use the Poke Staff
 ### The Poke Staff might be removed for a short period of time because of the code changes of Minecraft.
 1. Get one Poke Staff by crafting or get it in the creative mode.